pranaykasturi/mosaik-heatpump/docs/advanced/step3.rst

 calculation mode has also been implemented in the model to improve its computational speed.
-The model is discreetly parametrized over the entire operation range of the heat pump, at a resolution of 1\ :sup:`0`\ C for both the inputs, the source air temperature, and the condenser water inlet temperature.
+The model is discreetly parametrized over the entire operation range of the heat pump, at a resolution of 1°C for both the inputs, the source air temperature, and the condenser water inlet temperature.
 The detailed calculation mode can be implemented over this range of inputs and the output data from the model- the coefficient of performance (COP) of the heat pump and the